- やさしい日本語

 - While each person is suited to different jobs, Nepalese people are particularly good at learning and have a strong spirit of cooperation.
 As such, I feel that jobs that require cooperation and teamwork while learning are preferable for Nepalese people.

-In the case of skilled labor countries, there are two patterns.
+In the case of the country of engineers, there are two patterns.

-* In the case of Japan, a residence card.
+*In the case of Japan, it is a residence card.

 And more.